One of the most frustrating things that can happen while you’re driving is to have your car break down unexpectedly.

-In addition, if the union bolt is not properly tightened, it can also cause oil to leak from the engine.
+The union bolt is responsible for connecting the oil line to the engine, and if it is not properly tightened, it can cause oil to spray all over the engine.

-If an oil pipe or hose is fractured, it can cause oil to leak from the engine.
+When an external oil pipe or hose fractures, oil will spray all over the engine.

 A gasket is a seal that is used to prevent oil or fluid leaks.
 Over time, the gasket can become damaged or worn out, causing it to leak oil.